Akash562/Channels/README.md

 # 📺 React Native Live Streaming App

-This is a React Native application that streams live TV channels with support for volume and brightness gestures, full-screen landscape video playback, and categorized filtering.
+This is a React Native application that streams live with support for volume and brightness gestures, full-screen landscape video playback, and categorized filtering.

 ---